johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "Blow your own nose!"
    You can sit there praying your nose wont run or wait for someone else to come along and wipe it.
-   Or you can blow your own nose, thats what you have hands for.
+   Or you can blow your own nose, that's what you have hands for.

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.